jomiq/gpx2artdata/HACKING.md

 # HACKING.md

 ## About [gpx.skolbacken.com](https://gpx.skolbacken.com)
-A simple tool for converting `.gpx` files to text for upload to [artportalen.se](https://artportalen.se)
+A simple tool for converting `.gpx` files to text for upload to [artportalen.se](https://artportalen.se).
+It works like this:
+1. The user uploads a  `.gpx` file that is processed and returned as a table.
+2. The user can edit and select which rows to include.
+The application can highlight misspelled and mal-formatted entries and provide corrections from a dictionary.
+3. The user can copy the result to clipboard as plain text by pressing a friendly button.

 ### Tech stash overview:
 * [FastAPI](https://fastapi.tiangolo.com/) - like regular APIs but also fast